ppy/osu-wiki/news/2017-09-24-scorewatch-september-week-2.md

 date: 2017-09-24 15:00:00 +0200
 ---

 Scorewatch continues to thrive with more incredible plays from the community!
-Want to know what -GN, Rafis, Cookiezi, _yu68 and ExGon did to deserve a place in this article?
-Read on!
+We got a crazy -GN play on HELIX, \_yu68 snatching the highest pp play in osu!taiko from an interesting source, and a SapphireGhost throwback score all in this week's article!
+Read on to find out more!

 ![](/wiki/shared/news/2017-09-24-scorewatch-september-week-2/banner.jpg)